What is Ontario Community Changemakers?

 Who Can Apply?

-The program’s mission is to elevate the voices of new and emerging civic leaders in communities across Ontario to inspire and enact change.
-No project is too bold or daring.
-We believe that outside-the-box thinking will propel us forward in creating equitable change.
-The Ontario Community Changemakers program is open to those residing in the Province of Ontario between the ages of 19 and 35 that have a creative solution to a challenge related to public space, civic engagement and/or social inclusion.
+The Ontario Community Changemakers program supports changemakers across multiple generations.
+The program is open to those residing in the Province of Ontario who are 19 years or older and have a creative solution to a challenge related to public space, civic engagement and/or social inclusion.
 Applicants may be activists, tactical urbanists, designers, artists, educators, entrepreneurs and more.
-We greatly encourage applications from BIPOC and LGBTQ2SIA+ backgrounds as well as individuals with lived experiences that are currently underrepresented in the placemaking sector.
+Individuals with lived experiences that are currently underrepresented in the placemaking sector, including those from Indigenous, Black, and People of Colour communities, and 2SLGBTQI+ backgrounds are strongly encouraged to apply.

 1 year. $5,000 in seed funding

-The selected Changemakers will receive $5000 (the first disbursement of $4500 will be given at the start the project and the final $500 will be disbursed after the submission of the final report) in seed funding to implement one community project in one year.
+The selected Changemakers will receive $5000 in seed funding to implement one community project in one year.
 These projects must address public space, civic engagement and/or foster social inclusion.
 We are looking for projects that respond to community needs, build on local assets, and are implemented through collaboration.
 The projects must be in the Province of Ontario or First Nations territories that are within the provincial boundary of Ontario.

 Studio

-This year’s Studio will consist of one two-hour online session and two full-day in-person sessions in June 2023 in Toronto.
-There will be regular monthly sessions after that until June 2024.
-The Studio will equip the Changemakers with the tools they need to begin implementing their community projects and connect them with other Changemakers from across the province.
+This year’s Studio will consist of one two-hour online session and two full-day in-person sessions in October 2025 in Toronto.
+There will be regular monthly sessions after that until September 2026.
+The Studio will inspire the Changemakers and equip them with the tools they need to implement their community projects.
+The renewed program will connect and help Changemakers to learn from each other across multiple generations, geographies, and lived experiences.

 The Ontario Changemakers Network